 3. Establish distinct global security and distribution groups per domain

-Besides, access control for users in several domains is centrally managed by creating global security and distribution groups for each domain.
+In Azure, access control for users in several domains is centrally managed by creating global security and distribution groups for each domain.
 These two groups serve different purposes.
 The global security group is used to control access to resources across all domains, while the distribution group communicates with users in a given domain.

 Consequently, to create these groups Azure AD requires a new organizational unit to be created for each domain before these groups are made.
 The organizational unit are used to build the appropriate global security and distribution groups.
 The global security groups have access to resources within their own domains, whereas the distribution groups should be given permission for communication to users within their domains.

-The administrator then “nest” the groups by adding the global security group to the distribution group.
+The administrator then “nests” the groups by adding the global security group to the distribution group.
 This ensures that all global security group members have access to the resources in their domain, as well as the capacity to receive emails or other messages from the distribution group.

 4. Avoid conflicting permissions in nested groups